-You can choose to enable the optional Event Hubs namespace by selecting the toggle.
-It's disabled by default.
-Enable this option if you want to be able to programmatically monitor your Microsoft Purview account using Event Hubs and Atlas Kafka**:
+On Configuration tab you can choose to configure Event Hubs namespaces to programmatically monitor your Microsoft Purview account using Event Hubs and Atlas Kafka.

-This option can be enabled or disabled after you have created your account in Managed Resources under settings on your Microsoft Purview account page in the Azure Portal.
+These options can be configured after you have created your account in Kafka configuration under settings on your Microsoft Purview account page in the Azure Portal.